huijing/huijing.github.io/_drafts/chinese-web-typography.md

 Cross-browser font support is a bit tricky when it comes to mobile devices, because it seems that there is no 宋体 (Chinese equivalent of serif) for iOS or Android.
 So that's that.
 This warrants further confirmation with someone more experienced than me, so I might update this part in future.

 The suggested line length for Latin-based scripts is around 45-75 characters per line, but for Chinese characters, that's a little too long.
 I found that around 30-40 characters per line works out quite well.
-I guess I took reference from print, in commonly seen book heights and line lengths for popular paperback novels.
+I took some reference from print, in commonly seen book heights and line lengths for popular paperback novels.

 ### Mode switcher?
 Anyone?